jayashibus/stackoverflow/README.md

-Following feactures I completed in this app.
-I used ReactJs, Redux to implement the below feactures.
+Following features I completed in this app.
+I used ReactJs, Redux to implement the below features.

 Link : https://96ntvy-3000.csb.app/

-- Maintained a list of question along with number of accumulated votes.
+- Maintained a list of questions along with the number of accumulated votes.
 - Pagination.
-Currently set 15 topic per page.
+Currently 15 topics per page.
-- Allowed the user submit a question.
-This question will store in the array.
+- Allow the user to submit a question.
+This question will be stored in the array.
-- Set the topic title limit the maximum 255 charater
+- Set the topic title limit the maximum 255 character
-- Implemented the user allow to vote answers and posting mutiple time.
+- Implemented the user allow to vote answers and post multiple times.
 Both increment and decrement

 ### Technologies Used